alversonzach/alversonzach/Databases.md

 ### Reflect on the process of enhancing and/or modifying the artifact.
 What did you learn as you were creating it and improving it?
 What challenges did you face?

 This was a fun project to complete.
 I was familiar with MongoDB but not node.js, express, or JavaScript.
 For the most part I felt comfortable working with everything.
 Learning JavaScript was a bit difficult, but I felt that I overcame this to make it work.
+Something that could be added would be a security feature with a login and a password.